A quick visit to Tak Bai in Thailand via Pengkalan Kubor

-The only hassle is the long walk towards the Thailand Immigration which is currently operating in an improvised container vans inside a compound.
+The only hassle is the long walk towards the Thailand Immigration which is currently operating in an improvised container van inside a compound.
 After almost 20 minutes of waiting, we were finally cleared and ready to leave Thailand.

 Public Transport in Thailand

 Tourists who decided to visit Kelantan in Malaysia are not leaving without Tak Bai Town in Thailand by crossing the Golok River.
-Although visitors may think that the trip from Malaysia to Thailand for just one place would be time consuming and expensive but in reality, Tak Bai is located to the north of Malaysian border in Thailand and is not very far from Kelantan.
+Although visitors may think that the trip from Malaysia to Thailand for just one place would be time-consuming and expensive in reality, Tak Bai is located to the north of the Malaysian border in Thailand and is not very far from Kelantan.
 Some tourists like to see all parts of a country before moving on to the next.
 Occasionally travelers stay in a Kuala Lumpur hotel making their way up to Kelantan and ultimately leaving Malaysia to enter Thailand.
 This is a great way for people to see different cities and cultures from one place to the next.

 Tak Bai Wet Market